Train with Gold Medal Flour sign on the front

 • 1931: Bisquick is developed and quickly becomes an American household pantry staple

-• 1941: Cheerioats launches, which is changed to Cheerios in 1945
+• 1941: Cheerioats launched; the name is changed to Cheerios in 1945

-• 1965: The Pillsbury Doughboy makes his first commercial debut
+• 1965: The Pillsbury Doughboy is created

 Still foodies after all these years